darwaishx/Deep-Learning-With-Deep-Lens/2-FaceDetection/3-ApprovalWorkflow/README.md

 # Approval Workflow (Step Functions, API GW and Approval Website)

+In the next module you will learn how to build an approval workflow before sending incoming image from Deeplens to Rekognition collection.

 ## Create IAM Roles for API Gateway and Step Functions

 ### Create IAM Role for API Gateway to Step Functions